-You’ve played the role of Amanda Thripp in Matilda the Musical, can you tell us about your role in the production?
+You’ve played the role of Amanda Thripp in the Royal Shakespeare Company’s Matilda The Musical, can you tell us about your role in the production?

 The children in the show are all busy throughout, singing, dancing and acting and have a huge part to play in the production – even moving props on and off the stage.
 I loved being involved in every aspect of making the show work and working with the adults.

 How long were you playing the role and what was she like to portray?